 Ensure you have access to the ChatGPT API by logging in to your OpenAI account and have Python and the openai module installed.

 How to do it…

+Using a text file that contains the prompt and placeholder variables, we can create a Python script that will replace the placeholder with user input.
+In this example, we will use this technique to create a Linux-style manual page generator.
+Here are the steps:

 Create a Python script and import the necessary modules: